Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Washington Terrace students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Washington Terrace students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Washington Terrace District Curriculum Used in Our In-Home Tutoring Programs

 The Weber School District follows the Utah Core Standards.
 The Utah Core is based on the Common Core State Standards, which is a program designed by educators and based on the best educational research to prepare students to be able to solve problems and apply skills from their education to success in college and careers.
 Integration of subjects is key to the Weber County curriculum.
 Although students are taught in distinct subject areas, and gain a well-rounded education in both academic and career-preparation subjects, the curriculum as a whole is designed to help students see the connections between skills and subject areas.

 We currently cover the following Washington Terrace-area school district: Weber School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Washington Terrace Tutor Today.